About AAR International, Inc.

 Aviation Services represents almost 95% of total revenues and provides aftermarket support for the commercial aviation and government and defense markets.
 Services include inventory management and parts distribution, aircraft MRO, and engineering.
-In this segment, the company sells and leases new, overhauled, and repaired engine and airframe parts to commercial and defense customers.
-In addition to its direct sales and services, AAR also acts as a distributor for 70 product lines across 25 aviation product manufacturers.
+Aviation Services sells and leases new, overhauled, and repaired engine and airframe parts to commercial and defense customers.
+In addition to its direct sales and services, AAR also acts as a distributor for 90 product lines across 25 aviation product manufacturers.

 AAR's Expeditionary Services segment (more than 5%) consists of businesses that provide products and services that support the movement of equipment and personnel by US and foreign governments and by non-governmental organizations.
-This segment handles the maintenance for a fleet of fixed- and rotary-wing aircraft for the US Department of State (DoS).
+The segment also handles maintenance for a fleet of fixed- and rotary-wing aircraft for the US Department of State (DoS).

 AAR's Aviation Service segment operates out of facilities in five US states including Indiana, Oklahoma, Florida, Minnesota, and Illinois, and at two facilities in Canada.
 Its Expeditionary Services segment activities are conducted at facilities in Florida, Alabama, California, Michigan, and North Carolina.

-The company also has sales and support offices in the UK, France, Brazil, China, Singapore, and United Arab Emirates (UAE).
+The company also has sales and support offices in the UK, France, Brazil, China, Japan, Singapore, and United Arab Emirates (UAE).